Business tips

 • Harm to reputation: Savvy users can spot fake follower counts, and it can damage your credibility.

-Don’t chase big numbers — chase meaningful engagement.
-Real followers might take longer to grow, but they’re the ones who actually care about what you have to say.
+Don’t chase big numbers — chase meaningful engagement, the same way smart Google Plus SEO once focused on relevance over volume.
+Real Twitter followers might take longer to grow, but they’re the ones who actually care about what you have to say.

 3. Being inconsistent